javacook/proxifier/README.md

     Proxifier.assertAllGettersInvoked(hundPx, "getRasse", "gewicht");

 #### Enable / disable
 Of course, this proxification costs additional execution time.
-If the proxification is used in the production code like in variant 1 it can be disabled (enabled by default) globally by setting
+If it is used in the production code like in variant 1 it can also be disabled (enabled by default) globally by setting

     Proxifier.enabled = false;

+Then the orginal objects are returned instead if the proxified so that there are no drawbacks on performance.

 ### Examples